 Social media, text messages, and emails played a significant narrative role throughout the film.
-Each piece of digital content was thoughtfully integrated - either placed within contextually relevant environments or presented in clean, minimal digital spaces.
+Each piece of digital content was thoughtfully integrated - either placed within relevant environments or presented in clean, minimal digital spaces.

 Images of Kim's killer, entrepreneur Peter Madsen are highly treated with ink and water effects.
 The destruction of the image equivalent to his impact on Danish society.